samukele-dev/Altitudebpo-online-dashboard/README.md

 Data Processing: Pandas / Openpyxl (for Excel file handling)

-Deployment: Ready for deployment on platforms like Render or Heroku (using Gunicorn).
+Deployment: Render or Heroku (using Gunicorn).

 # Deployment Instructions
 Clone the repository.